Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 There was a phone booth in front of Textron Electric and we hid inside.

-It was a bumpy ride and we hadn't eaten anything and in a daze, we fell asleep.
+It was a bumpy ride, we hadn't eaten anything and in a daze, we fell asleep.

 We were woken up by someone knocked me on the head.
 I opened my eyes and a police car pulled up next to me and took me by surprise!